ryanricard/lemonade-app/README.md

     [.gitignore](/.gitignore)

+1. Tell Git who you are

+    **NOTE**: You don't need to this if you've already got Git set up with your name and email

+    ```
+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"
+    ```

 1. Initialize a local Git repository

     ```
-    $ git init
+    git init
     ```

 1. Perform your first Git commit

     ```
-    $ git add .
+    git add .
-    $ git commit -m 'My first commit'
+    git commit -m "My first commit"
     ```

-1. If you haven't done it already, log into Heroku via the Toolbelt
+1. Log into Heroku

     ```
-    $ heroku login
+    heroku login
     ```

     Enter the credentials you set up in the [Prerequisites](#prerequisites).

-    If Heroku reports that you don't have an existing public key and asks if you'd like to create one, answer yes!
+    *Mac*: If Heroku reports that you don't have an existing public key and asks if you'd like to create one, answer yes!

+1. **Windows ONLY**
+    You need to manually add your SSH public key to Heroku

+    *Windows*
+    ```
+    PATH=%PATH%;"C:\Program Files\Git\bin"
+    heroku keys:add
+    ```

+    If you're prompted that an existing public key can't be found and you're asked if you'd like to create one, say yes!

+    The final output should look something like this

+    ```
+    Uploading SSH public key C:/Users/your_username/.ssh/id_rsa.pub... done
+    ```

 1. Create your Heroku app

     ```
-    $ heroku create
+    heroku create
     ```

     You'll see output that looks something like this